U.S. Giving Terrorists ‘Keys of the Kingdom,’ Former INS Agent Says

 Immigration and Customs Enforcement (ICE) 'is essential,' though not used to its 'full effectiveness,' retired officials warn

-Federal officials “have given citizenship to terrorists” and are “giving the keys of the kingdom to aliens” without implementing the vetting process “necessary” to protect U.S. interests.
+Federal officials “have given citizenship to terrorists” and are “giving the keys of the kingdom to aliens” without implementing the vetting process required to protect U.S. interests.
 Those were the comments of former Immigration and Naturalization (INS) agent Michael Cutler on Thursday night during an appearance on Fox News’ “The Ingraham Angle.”

 “But here’s what’s being left out of interior enforcement — it’s not just making arrests.
-It’s going after immigration fraud,” said Cutler (pictured above second from left).
+It’s going after immigration fraud,” said Cutler (pictured above left).
 “We are processing applications for citizenship, giving the keys of the kingdom to aliens without doing the investigations that are necessary to properly vet them.
 That’s a problem.”

 Cutler, who served for a decade on an interagency drug task force, warned that while necessary, ICE is not as effective at immigration enforcement as it could and should be.

 “Goodness, we’ve given citizenship to terrorists — not only [visa] overstays.
 The Tsarnaev family got political asylum claiming credible fear — ‘We can’t go home.’
 They went home as soon as they got asylum.
-One of the brothers was a naturalized citizen,” Cutler said, referring to the 2013 Boston Marathon bombing brothers Dzhokhar Tsarnaev and Tamerlan Tsarnaev.
+One of the brothers was a naturalized citizen,” Cutler said, referring to the 2013 Boston Marathon bombing brothers Dzhokhar and Tamerlan Tsarnaev.

 Cutler also noted that the Times-Square car bomber, Pakistani-born Faisal Shahzad, was a naturalized citizen.

 Former ICE Special Agent Claude Arnold (pictured above, center) said ICE “is essential,” though “not used to their full effectiveness.”